-By Matthew Johnston, Area Vice President, ASEAN & Korea, Commvault
+By Matthew Johnston, Area VP, ASEAN & Korea, Commvault

 However, no matter your game of choice–soccer, rugby, or cricket–sports can easily be likened to a modern battle of wit, stamina, and teamwork.
 And hey, play hard or go home, right?

-Just like in sports, where teams try to outdo, outrun, and outplay another team, businesses are also on the quest to emerge the winner in today’s digital era.
-According to IDC, 60 percent of Asia-Pacific’s top 1,000 enterprises will have digital transformation (DX) at the centre of their corporate strategy by the end of 2017.
+Just like in sports, where teams try to outdo, outrun, and outplay another team, businesses are also on the quest to emerge as the winner in today’s digital era.
+According to IDC, 60 percent of Asia-Pacific’s top 1,000 enterprises will have Digital Transformation (DX) at the centre of their corporate strategy by the end of 2017.
 In fact, two-thirds of Asia-based CIOs will initiate a data and governance transformation to turn information into a competitive business differentiator.

 With the expansion of digital lifestyles, the world is generating more data than ever.
 This brings new challenges and tremendous opportunities for businesses to store, manage, protect, and leverage their data.
 For businesses, this unprecedented rush of data is a double-edged sword.

 On one hand, data-related issues can cause inefficiencies that may see the business lagging behind competitors, or be implicated in data loss and breaches.
 On the other hand, data can become a strategic asset and bring huge benefits to companies, if managed well.

 As big data becomes more mainstream, business, and technology leaders are shifting their focus away from hype to finding value.
 Gartner’s survey found that more than 80 percent of its respondents weren’t sure whether the ROI of their data expenses would be positive or negative, making it difficult to even ascertain the value of big data projects.